AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox.md

   it 'immune' against subsequent settings of parent domains.
 This is especially important when configuration is done 'outside' the source code, hence using configuration files, command line parameters and such, but could be also helpful otherwise.
-This protection mechanism is explained in chapter \ref alib_mod_external_verbosity_configuration.
+This protection mechanism is explained in chapter \ref alib_mod_alox_external_verbosity_configuration.

 The advantages of hierarchical domains so far are:
 - You can control a whole set of domains with one statement
-- If parts of a software that is out of your control (other team, code in a library, etc.) introduces new <em>Sub-Log Domains</em>, no changes of \e Verbosity settings in your code parts need to be done (as long as you are not interested in directly manipulating this new subdomain).
+- If parts of software that is out of your control (other team, code in a library, etc.) introduces new <em>Sub-Log Domains</em>, no changes of \e Verbosity settings in your code parts need to be done (as long as you are not interested in directly manipulating this new subdomain).